For what type of crime can I get compensation?

 Do I have to first seek compensation from the offender – if they have been identified?

-Yes, because in the cases referred to in points (a) and (c) above (i.e. where the offender has not got the resources necessary to compensate you, or the offender cannot be prosecuted or sentenced) the victim can submit an application for compensation of this kind only if he or she is unable in any way to satisfy his or her claim for compensation against the offender as determined by a final judgment.
+Yes, because in the cases referred to in points (a) and (c) above (i.e. where the offender has not got the resources necessary to compensate you, or the offender cannot be prosecuted or sentenced) the victim can submit an application for compensation of this kind only if they are unable in any way to satisfy their claim for compensation against the offender as determined by a final judgment.

 If the offender has not been identified or convicted, can I still qualify for compensation?
 If so, what evidence do I need to present to support my claim?